sentience/kevinyank.com/_posts/2024-01-22-use-tailwindcss-prefixes-for-shared-design-system-components.md

 ---
-date: 2024-01-15T17:22:37+11:00
+date: 2024-01-22T13:22:54+11:00
-title: "How I learned to stop worrying and love the Tailwind prefix option"
+title: "Use TailwindCSS prefixes for shared design system components"
 author: Kevin Yank
 tags:
   - Culture Amp
   - design systems
   - Tailwind
   - web development
-excerpt:
-  Tailwind works by generating a minimal set of CSS rules for the styles needed by your app and its components.
-But what happens when you share a component library between multiple apps?

-  Tailwind's Prefix option is designed so solve this problem, but it's a somewhat ugly solution, so we did our best to avoid it.
-Here's what we learned.
+excerpt: Surprisingly little has been written about how to use Tailwind with design systems or shared components, when both those components and the app consuming them are styled with Tailwind.
+Tailwind's `prefix` option is specifically designed to allow for this, but it's a somewhat ugly solution that we did our best to avoid at Culture Amp until recently.
+Here's everything we learned, and why we're ultimately embracing `prefix`.
 featured: true
-featureImg: /assets/images/blog/help-storybook-is-eating-all-our-tests/godzilla.jpg
+featureImg: /assets/images/blog/use-tailwindcss-prefixes-for-shared-design-system-components/khamkeo-vilaysing-WtwSsqwYlA0-unsplash-1152.jpg
-featureImgAlt: Godzilla roars as helicopters and paratroopers float in the air around it
+featureImgAlt: A leafy tree is buffeted by a strong wind.
+In the foggy background of the windswept landscape, a second, nearly identical tree can barely be seen.
 featuredImgBorder: false
 ---

+{% render figure,
+  src: "/assets/images/blog/use-tailwindcss-prefixes-for-shared-design-system-components/khamkeo-vilaysing-WtwSsqwYlA0-unsplash.jpg",
+  alt: "A leafy tree is buffeted by a strong wind.
+In the foggy background of the windswept landscape, a second, nearly identical tree can barely be seen.",
+  caption: "Photo by <a href='https://unsplash.com/@mahkeo?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Khamkéo Vilaysing</a> on <a href='https://unsplash.com/photos/trees-with-wind-photo-WtwSsqwYlA0?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Unsplash</a>"
+%}

 Surprisingly little has been written about how to use Tailwind with design systems or shared components, when both those components and the app consuming them are styled with Tailwind.
 Tailwind's [`prefix` option](https://tailwindcss.com/docs/configuration#prefix) is specifically designed to allow for this, but it's a somewhat ugly solution that we did our best to avoid at Culture Amp until recently.
 Here's everything we learned, and why we're ultimately embracing `prefix`.